Racism against African Americans: Curriculum

-2008 to the present
+From 2008 to the present

 Some Americans saw the presidential candidacy of Barack Obama, who served as president of the United States from 2009 to 2017 and was the nation's first Black president, as a sign that the nation had entered a new, post-racial era.
-The election of President Donald Trump in 2016, who was a chief proponent of the racist birther movement in the US (which argued that Obama was not born in the United States) and ran a racially tinged campaign, has been viewed by some commentators as a racist backlash against the election of Barack Obama.
-Before and after the election, Trump has had a history of speech and actions that have been widely viewed as racist or racially charged.
-During the mid-2010s, American society has seen a resurgence of high levels of racism and discrimination.
-One new phenomenon has been the rise of the "alt-right" movement: a White nationalist coalition which seeks the expulsion of sexual and racial minorities from the United States.
+The election of President Donald Trump in 2016, who was a chief proponent of the racist birther movement in the U.S. (which argued that Obama was not born in the United States) and ran a racially tinged campaign, has been viewed by some commentators as a racist backlash against the election of Barack Obama.
+Both before and after the election, Trump's speeches and actions have widely been considered either racist or racially charged.
+During the mid-2010s, American society has been impacted by a resurgence of high levels of racism and discrimination.
+One new phenomenon has been the rise of the "alt-right" movement: a White nationalist coalition which advocates the expulsion of sexual and racial minorities from the United States.
 Since the mid-2010s, the Department of Homeland Security and the Federal Bureau of Investigation have identified White supremacist violence as the leading threat of domestic terrorism in the United States.

-Many cite the 2008 United States presidential election as a step forward in race relations: White Americans played a role in electing Barack Obama, the country's first Black president.
+Many Americans cite the 2008 United States presidential election as a step forward in race relations: White Americans played a role in the election of Barack Obama, the country's first Black president.
 In fact, Obama received a greater percentage of the White vote (43%), than did the previous Democratic candidate, John Kerry (41%).
 Racial divisions persisted throughout the election; wide margins of Black voters gave Obama an edge during the presidential primary, where 8 out of 10 African-Americans voted for him in the primaries, and an MSNBC poll found that race was a key factor in whether a candidate was perceived as being ready for office.
 In South Carolina, for instance, "Whites were far likelier to name Clinton than Obama as being most qualified to be commander in chief, likeliest to unite the country and most apt to capture the White House in November.
-Blacks named Obama over Clinton by even stronger margins—two- and three-to one—in all three areas."
+Black people named Obama over Clinton by even stronger margins—two- and three-to one—in all three areas."